What if you do not have a will? Most Americans do not have a will.

 Please let us know if you have included Pine Street in your estate plans.
 We would welcome the opportunity to thank you for your thoughtful gift.

-Katherine Smith, a widow, has been a supporter of Pine Street for many years.
-Katherine is in good health now, but does not want to be a financial burden to her children should she require expensive healthcare in the future.
+Cathy Kaufman, a widow, has been a supporter of Pine Street for many years.
+Cathy is in good health now, but does not want to be a financial burden to her children should she require expensive healthcare in the future.

 Pine Street is one of two charities to which she has been most dedicated.
 She would like to make a lasting gift to each of them in memory of her husband.
 After discussing her options with her estate planning advisor, she decides to create a residuary bequest in her will for each of her two favorite charities.
 Each charity will receive 50% of the remainder of her estate after all other obligations, such as bequests to her children and grandchildren and taxes, have been taken care of.

-- Katherine’s assets will remain available to her should she need them.
+- Cathy’s assets will remain available to her should she need them.

 - The revocable nature of her gift will minimize the possibility that she will ever need financial help from her children.